DazFather/brush/README.md

 > Thanks again [termenv](https://github.com/muesli/termenv) for the image, don't mind if I _yoink_ it for now, right? <3

 ## To Do
-[v] Create a function to embed a painted item into a string to paint [ ] Add documentation
+- [x] Create a function to embed a painted item into a string to paint
+- [ ] Add documentation
-[ ] Add some helper for selecting the color (maybe from hex? or a set of constant) [ ] Create some examples and add some screenshots in the README
+- [ ] Add some helper for selecting the color (maybe from hex? or a set of constant)
+- [ ] Create some examples and add some screenshots in the README